VLC Fusion: Vision-Language Conditioned Sensor Fusion for Robust Object Detection

 \subsection{Ablation Study}

-To better understand the influence of VLM-based environmental conditions on the performance of our proposed VLC Fusion, we performed ablation studies investigating two critical factors: the scale (capacity) of the VLM used for querying conditions, and the quantity and consistency of queried conditions, (iii) the semantic alignment of generated captions using CLIP similarity, and (iv) the depth of the VLC Fusion module.
+To better understand the role of VLM-based environmental conditions in VLC Fusion, we conduct ablations on four factors: (i) the scale of the VLM used for querying conditions, (ii) the number and consistency of queried conditions, (iii) the semantic alignment of generated captions using CLIP similarity, and (iv) the depth of the VLC Fusion module.

-\subsubsection{Effect of Using Small-scale VLMs for Querying Conditions}
+\subsubsection{Effect of Using Small-scale VLMs for Querying Conditions.}

 In this section, we investigate how the scale and capacity of the Vision-Language Model (VLM) used for querying environmental conditions affect detection performance.
 Intuitively, we expect larger-scale VLMs to produce more accurate and semantically richer environmental condition predictions, thus enhancing the performance of the fused network.
 Conversely, smaller-scale VLMs are more practical but provide limited semantic reasoning capabilities and less accurate condition predictions, thus potentially reducing fusion performance.